Ideas-on-Stage/ideasonstage.com/content/en/communication-consulting/story-copywriting/index.md

-+++
+---
-draft 			= false
+draft: false
-title 			= "Storytelling & Copywriting"
+title: "Storytelling & Copywriting"
-description		= "Together with our creative business storytellers, craft a narrative to captivate your audience and make your messages stick." picture			= "story-copywriting.jpg" translationKey	= "communication-consulting/story-copywriting"
+description: "Together with our creative business storytellers, craft a narrative to captivate your audience and make your messages stick."
-+++
+picture: "story-copywriting.jpg"
+translationKey: "communication-consulting/story-copywriting"
+---

 ## Why do we remember stories, yet forget yesterday’s presentation?